 - Well, not the original Mr. Friend, who ends up finding friendship with Angelica.

 - On the other hand, Stu has no idea that Mr. Friend scared his son and friends.
 He's beside himself in joy and pride making a new playmate, and when he sees all the toys broken in the backyard, he's on the verge of tears.
 They were destroyed the very same babies he made the toy for.

 - The crying scene in the episode where Angelica thought she was going to move away.

 - The Mother's Day episode, which explains what happens to Chuckie's biological mom: She died of an unexplained but terminal illness.
 It culminates with a letter the dying woman wrote to her son for him to read when he was older.

-- It's natural to feel bad for Chuckie, but don't forget Chaz.
+- It's natural to feel bad for Chuckie, but don't forget Chas.
 He keeps her belongings stored away and doesn't talk about her much.
 It's clear that up to that point in the series he wasn't yet able to get over what happened to her.
-The scene where Chaz finds that Chuckie has gotten a hold of some of her stuff is downright heartbreaking.
+The scene where Chas finds that Chuckie has gotten a hold of some of her stuff is downright heartbreaking.

 - In "Together At Last," the scene where Phil thinks Spike ate Lil.
 He opens his mouth and says, "Lil, I'm sorry!"